You have just been diagnosed with an illness that will last your

 identify the things you feel you have lost.

-There are many ways to express grief, such as irritability, restlessness, and
+There are many ways to express your feelings, such as irritability, restlessness, and

 being more quiet than usual.
 You may feel you are not the same person you were

 Adjusting to the loss.
-Your grief will become less intense
+Your feelings will become less intense

 as you fit in and adjust to the changes you need to make because of this